udevbe/greenfield/docs/pages/design/index.md

 # Compositor

-The Compositor package is at the center of everything.
+The Compositor is at the center of everything.
 It's responsible for drawing application pixels on the screen and handling all user input for these applications.
 It's a [Wayland compositor](https://en.wikipedia.org/wiki/Wayland_(protocol)#Wayland_compositors) library that is 100% compatible with existing native Wayland protocol.
 It implements the Wayland protocols `core` and `xdg-shell`.
+In the browser, all applications are drawn using a WebGL texture inside a HTML5 canvas.
+The HTML5 canvas corresponds to an 'output' in the Wayland protocol.
+The browser compositor is asynchronous, meaning a slow client will not block the processing of another client.

 The Compositor package has no 3rd party runtime dependencies, building is straightforward.